Hawaii Fact Sheet

-Major Airport: Honolulu International Airport (HNL) on Oahu is Hawaii’s major airport, serving as the entry point for most of Hawaii’s visitors.
+Major Airport: Daniel K. Inouye International Airport (HNL) on Oahu is Hawaii’s major airport and serves as the entry point for most of Hawaii’s visitors.

 Climate: Average daytime temperature: 75˚- 85˚ F. Temperatures at night are approximately 10˚ F lower.
 It is generally drier on the western (leeward) side of the islands, wetter on the eastern (windward) sides.

-Time Zone: Hawaii Standard Time (GMT-10 hours), 5 hours behind the US East Coast, 6 hours behind during Daylight Saving Time (Hawaii does not observe Daylight Saving Time, March through November).
+Time Zone: Hawaii Standard Time (GMT-10 hours), 5 hours behind the U.S. East Coast, 6 hours behind during Daylight Saving Time (Hawaii does not observe Daylight Savings Time, March through November.)